 Twists on Traditional Girl Names/Words

 We love a traditional name.
 But if you want to ensure that your baby girl doesn’t share a name with others in her Pre-K class, consider using one of your favorite traditional names and adding a spin to it.
-We love the idea of taking a common name like Charlotte and mixing it up to instead be Arlo (a lovely unisex name).
+We love the idea of taking a common name like Charlotte and mixing it up to be Arlo (a lovely unisex name) instead.
 Other ideas include shortening the common name Abigail to Gail or Katherine to Kay.

 1. Annalise – This name combines the names Anna and Lise.